Gaza humanitarian crisis: Additional challenges

 On 28 October, a communications blackout meant wounded civilians could not dial emergency services.
 Ambulances were then evenly geographically distributed to provide "faster access to the injured."
 A surgeon at Al-Ahli hospital stated on 18 November they had run out of blood for transfusions.

 Doctors in south Gaza reported a lack of beds and supplies.
 By 8 December, an estimated 286 health workers in Gaza had been killed by Israel.
 On 4 December, Doctors Without Borders stated hospitals in southern Gaza were overflowing with wounded patients.
 The Ministry of Health stated 50,000 people had been wounded since the start of the conflict.

 The Red Crescent stated al-Quds was completely out of service on 12 November, as Al-Shifa also stopped receiving patients.
 On 16 November, the Indonesia Hospital completely shut down, leaving 45 patients in need of surgery.
 UNOCHA stated only four small hospitals in northern Gaza and eight health facilities in southern Gaza were still functioning.
 On 30 November, WHO chief Tedros Adhanom Ghebreyesus stated the health needs of Gaza had increased dramatically, though only one-third of its health facilities were functioning.

 On 9 January, Rik Peeperkorn, the WHO representative for Israel and Palestine, stated, "I’ve never seen so many amputees in my life, including among children.
 This will have such a long-term impact on everything."
 On 18 January, the United Nations reported patients were dying even while hospitalized because Gaza's remaining hospitals were overwhelmed with tens of thousands of wounded people.

+Israel shut the Gaza border crossings on 28 February 2026, the first day of the war with Iran, interrupting the entry of trucks carrying humanitarian aid and other essential supplies.
+The closure also stopped patients and injured people from leaving, raising alarm because thousands had been waiting to travel abroad for medical care after Israel's war had devastated Gaza's health system.
+After several days of closure, Israel partially reopened the Kerem Abu Salem, or Kerem Shalom, crossing and allowed a small number of trucks carrying aid and essential goods to enter.
+The reopening had little practical effect, however, as the amount of aid reaching Gaza remained well below the roughly 600 trucks a day needed to meet the population's needs.
+Economist Mohammad Abu Jiyab said the US-Israel war on Iran had directly worsened Gaza's economic and humanitarian conditions by cutting imports of aid and commercial goods.
+This had driven up prices, caused shortages, and weakened humanitarian distribution.
+Abu Jiyab warned that, if the situation continued, conditions in Gaza would deteriorate further.
+A UNICEF spokesperson added that prices for some basic goods, including food and cleaning products, had in some cases risen by 200% to 300%.